Grace-Victorious/se-assignment-2-introduction-to-software-engineering-Grace-Victorious/README.md

 Software Maintenance:

 Define software maintenance and explain the different types of maintenance activities.
 Why is maintenance an essential part of the software lifecycle?
-Ethical Considerations in Software Engineering:
+Ethical Considerations in Software Engineering
+.

 What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?
 Submission Guidelines: